olga-demidko/documentation/docs/guide/pipeline-integration/sso/aad-sso.md

   ![start-provisioning](media/azure/start-provisioning.png ':size=45%')

-#### Assign Azure AD Users and Groups to your NexPloit Organization
+#### Assign Azure AD Users and Groups to Your NexPloit Organization

 1. In the left pane, select **Users and groups**.
 2. Click **+ Add user/group**.